johannesbottcher/templateConfusion/README.md

 to keep names unique.
 There are multiple university thesis packages on CTAN, each setting up a titlepage (hopefully using variables), setting the page layout in general, i.e.  margins, fonts, chapter/section headings.
-The layout is fixed.
+The layout is fixed and hidden to keep the end-user from changing anything.

 `classicthesis` sets very specific design ideas.
 The author explains those ideas, what they are based on and asks the user not to change the margins.
 In my experience, changing the margins is quite the first thing a `classicthesis`-user is changing.
-So ...  no fixed output.  `classicthesis` (the package) is licensed (good thing) and every change to the original code has to be done by redefining or patching, which i think is quite scary and outputting for a new user.
+So ...  no fixed output at all.  `classicthesis` (the package) is licensed (good thing) and every change to the original code has to be done by redefining or patching, which i think is quite scary and outputting for a new user.
 I think my point here is: Actually